"False"

 The conference will spotlight research contributions toward a sustainable world, broadening the concept of transformation and exploring how it can be applied across various research fields.
 The need for action is clear, and the path forward lies in interdisciplinary collaborations.
 The conference therefore offers opportunities for interdisciplinary meetings and a diverse range of discussion forums during the afternoon's parallel sessions.

 Whether you're an early-career researcher or a senior academic, we encourage you to take part in this first edition of our annual conference and be part of the change.
+Participation is free of charge and includes fika and lunch.
+Registration is required, and can be found in the bottom.

-Moderator: Ola Nordebo, Political Editor-in-Chief at Västerbottens Kuriren.
+Moderator: Ola Nordebo, Political Editor-in-Chief at Västerbottens-Kuriren.

 Keynote: Björn-Ola Linnér, professor at Centre for Climate Science and Policy/Environmental Change, Department of Thematic Studies Linköpings university.